 For many, your lifestyle is considered “outside the mainstream.”
 Does this present any challenges, and, if so, how do you deal with them?

 I think one of the main challenges is that people have a difficult time understanding that we really don’t fall under one thing.
 For example, when we say we are house sitters, we usually have to explain about traveling in this unconventional way, or when we explain that we are artists they usually want to know what kind.
 The way we deal with them is to explain that we see our life (and everyone’s) as your main work of art.
 Every choice then becomes a part of your unique artistic footprint, and that is the way you design your life.

 Please describe any new skills or hobbies that you’re really excited about or that you would love to learn if you had the time and resources.

-We would love to implement even more energy efficient items into our space, for instance solar power.
-We also would really enjoy learning Spanish, and we really want to learn how to fly drones so when we can film even more amazing time lapses.
+We would love to implement even more energy-efficient items into our space, for instance solar power.
+We also would really enjoy learning Spanish, and we really want to learn how to fly drones so we can film even more amazing time lapses.
 I guess this is a loaded question!

 What is the best piece of advice you have ever received?